 - Recovery Testing: Conduct periodic tests and mock disaster scenarios to confirm recovery systems and practice recovery processes.

-AlertOps can help you integrate our incident alerting platform into your MSP BDR plan.
+AlertOps can help you integrate our incident alerting platform into your MSP Backup and Disaster Recovery plan.
 With our support, you can guard against data loss for you and your customers and speed up incident response and recovery.